 8 Fixes for Chrome No Sound

-All the screenshots below are from Windows 10, but the fixes work in Windows 7 too.
-You don’t have to try all these fixes; just work your way down the list until the problem goes away.
+All the screenshots below are from Windows 10, but the fixes also work in Windows 8.1 and 7.
+You don’t have to try all these fixes; just work your way down the list until the problem is resolved.